dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

 - water and gold as two possible commodities (? meh...)
   - explain why...

+- or a single currency shared across the world
+  - but transitioning to this in time will be impossible to do safely
+  - the transition to the system would add too much instability and even the ideal single-currency system might not work

 ### [Limiting Effects on Employment and Median Income](#limiting-effects-on-employment-and-median-income)